PEO vs Payroll Service: Choosing the Right Option for Your Business

 Understanding the Core Differences Between PEO and Payroll Services

-When it comes to managing payroll and HR tasks, I often find myself comparing Professional Employer Organizations (PEOs) and payroll services.
-Both options help businesses like mine streamline payroll, but they do it in very different ways.
+When it comes to managing payroll and HR tasks, compare Professional Employer Organizations (PEOs) and payroll services.
+Both options help businesses like mine streamline payroll, but they do it differently.

 Defining PEO and Payroll Services

-A PEO is a company that provides a wide range of HR services, including payroll management.
-They act as a co-employer, meaning they share some responsibilities with my business.
+A PEO company provides various HR services, including payroll management.
+It acts as a co-employer, meaning it shares some responsibilities with my business.
 On the other hand, a payroll service focuses mainly on processing payroll and handling tax compliance without offering additional HR services.

 Key Functional Differences